Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - Make sure to pull changes from production when working in a branch.
 When you created a branch off a branch, make sure to pull the changes first in the original branch.
 Otherwise, the changes made in different branches will show up as changes in the current branch.
 This should go in sequence from the most original branch upward.
 E.g. working in branch 4?
 Pull from remote first in origin, 1,2,3 before pulling from remote in 4

 Solving merge conflicts
-- Usually done in Looker by selecting which parts of the code to keep
+- Usually done in Looker by selecting which parts of the code to keep - can also be done in Github by deleting the irrelevant code

 ## PR review checklist
 - Does the table run?